FREE Security Quote

 LifeShield uses digital, encrypted wireless technology between multiple sensors and devices throughout the home.
 There are multiple controllers, all of which can communicate with the outside world using multiple communication methods.
 While LifeShield does have a console, if a burglar disables it, your home is still protected.
 If one alert system is disabled, LifeShield reverts to a different system.
 LifeShield actually has multiple layers of backup*:

 One of the advantages LifeShield has over competing home security systems is that it’s flexible, so you can add to it any time, either as part of your initial order or after you’ve already installed the system.
-All of these monitors are easy to install, so there’s no need for a technician to come to your home.
-With traditional, hard-wired systems, you have the inconvenience of scheduling an appointment to have these components installed, plus, you might pay extra monthly fees for each one.

 Since the LifeShield sensors are reasonably priced, you can add them whenever you need more protection: if you add a terrace and sliding glass door to the back of your home; if you have a new baby; if a parent comes to live with you all you have to do add more sensors.